gmyun1999/macro_recorder/README.md

 # Execution Guide: Macro Recorder Project

 This document explains how to set up and run the **Macro Recorder** project.
 This project is a GUI-based macro recorder that captures mouse and keyboard events and transmits them to a WebSocket server in real-time.
+To use the Macro Recorder without setting up a Python environment, you can download the pre-built `.exe` file from the [Releases](https://github.com/gmyun1999/macro_recorder/releases)
 ---

 ## 1. Prerequisites